Lovelace1204/Code_HoTro_HocTap/README.md

 +	- Add "AddDotAfter" function for better appearance :) ( also for automated align )
 +
 + 17/7/2024 : BIG update ver 1.3.0
 +	- Reconstruct code architecture
 +	- Added features to customize subjects and tasks over time
-+		- Subjects and tasks can now added easily by create just a struct in the source code
++	- Subjects and tasks can now added easily by creating just a struct in the source code
-+		- Data flows now are easier to manage, process to display
++	- Data flows now are easier to manage, process for display